nicko88/HTWebRemote/Readme.md

 There is a companion app called [HTWebRemoteHost](https://github.com/nicko88/HTWebRemoteHost) which let's you host your remote controls on a RasPi or typical Linux PC/server.
 The reason someone might want to do this is if they don't have a Windows PC that is just always powered on that they can host their remotes from.

-HTWebRemoteHost is a headless service, and you must use this Windows App to create and modify your remote controls, and then "Sync" them to the HTWebRemoteHost service on your RasPi / Linux PC.
+HTWebRemoteHost is a headless service, and you must use this Windows app to create and modify your remote controls, and then "Sync" them to the HTWebRemoteHost service on your RasPi / Linux PC.

 Keep in mind that the *"win"* device control and *"keys"* device control will **not** be operational on a RasPi / Linux Host.